go-goyave/goyave/docs_src/src/guide/installation.md

 ```

 ::: tip
 `goyave.Start()` is blocking.
 You can run it in a goroutine if you want to process other things in the background.
+See the [multi-services](./advanced/multi-services) section for more details.
 :::

 Now we need to create the package in which we will register our routes.
 Create a new package `routes`: